dendriel/npc-data-manager-rest/README.md

 - Easy to write controllers with default actions - extend BaseController<T> to provide get, getAll, getById, save and delete;
-- Import and export infra (ImportHolder, JsonReader and JsonWriter) so we can boot the dataset if there is any available external data source.
+- Import and export infra (ImportHolder, JsonReader and JsonWriter) so we can boot the dataset if there is any available external data source;
+- JWT authentication (user: foo; pass: foo).

 # VM Options